EmuDeck/emudeck.github.io/docs/troubleshooting/steamos/index.md

 ## Check out the Emulator and Tool pages

 The wiki has a separate page for each emulator and tool installed by EmuDeck.
-You can find them grouped under their company name on the sidebar.
-Each emulator page has various sections that may go into detail on your question.
+You can find the emulator pages grouped under their company name on the sidebar.
+The tool pages can be found under the `Tools` section.
+Each emulator and tool page has various sections that may go into detail on your question.

 Don't forget, if a page is missing something, you may also contribute to the wiki.
 Learn how by visiting the [How to Contribute](../../how-to-contribute.md) page.